25 Jul 2025

 Administrative tasks

-Working as a Medical Imaging Assistant also requires some administrative duties.
+Working as a Medical Imaging Assistant also requires some admin duties.
 This could look like filing patients’ records, organising their data for clinical meetings and maintaining accurate telephone and other lists.

 You may be expected to keep an eye on stock items in the clinic rooms, like oxygen cylinders, linen, gloves and tissues.
 In this case, you’ll also need to take inventory and bring it to the appropriate member of staff.